qdm12/gluetun/README.md

 - Connect other containers to it, [see this](https://github.com/qdm12/private-internet-access-docker#connect-to-it)
 - **ARM** compatible
 - Port forwarding
-- HTTP proxy for LAN devices
 - The *iptables* firewall allows traffic only with needed PIA servers (IP addresses, port, protocol) combinations
 - OpenVPN reconnects automatically on failure
 - Docker healthcheck pings the DNS 1.1.1.1 to verify the connection is up
 - Unbound DNS runs *without root*
 - OpenVPN can run *without root* but this disallows OpenVPN reconnecting, it can be set with `NONROOT=yes`
+- Connect your LAN devices
+  - HTTP Web proxy *tinyproxy*
+  - SOCKS5 proxy *shadowsocks*

 ## Setup